czyssrs/Few-Shot-NLG/README.md

 # Few-shot table-to-text Generation
 Generate descriptions from wiki infobox under few shot setting

-## Requirements
+## Installation
-python3
+python3 -m venv ucsb

-tensorflow 1.12
+source ucsb/bin/activate
+pip install -r requirements.txt

 ## Instructions
 Download the data(few_shot_gpt-2.zip) and pre-trained GPT2 model(models.zip), unzip them to the same directory of the code(so that all three of them(few_shot_gpt-2_data, models, wikitobio) are in the same directory).